-In a VPC, both Security Groups and Network ACLs (NACLS) together help to build a layered network defense.
+In a VPC, both Security Groups and Network ACLs (NACLS) together help to build a layered network defence.

-Security groups – Act as a firewall for associated Amazon instances, controlling both inbound and outbound traffic at the instance level
+Security groups – Act as a virtual firewall for associated instances, controlling both inbound and outbound traffic at the instance level

 Network access control lists (NACLs) – Act as a firewall for associated subnets, controlling both inbound and outbound traffic at the subnet level